Punjabi cuisine: Major features of etiquette

-An invitation to a meal or tea is typically distributed few days beforehand.
+An invitation to a meal or tea is typically distributed a few days beforehand.
 Denying the invitation for no major reason is considered a breach of etiquette.

 Table setting is done before the arrival of the guests.

 Family members or any occupants within one home make sure to eat together during the dinner.
 If any other person is present in the vicinity, then they are offered meals as a way of giving respect.
 It is considered rude to start eating food without asking others to participate in a meal.
 It is customary to offer food to anyone in your vicinity before eating.
 The invited guest or elder person is given special respect and attention.
 Usually the invited guest is requested to start the meal.
 It is considered rude if the host starts eating without taking into account the attendance of all guests.

 Punjabi families use a hybrid style of South Asian and European utensil etiquette most of the time.
-The bread and rice are eaten with the hands.
+The bread is eaten with the hands, and rice with a spoon.
 Desserts are eaten with spoons.
 Soup spoons are used for consuming soup and forks are used for eating noodles.
 Chewing food with one's mouth open and burping in front of others is considered rude.
 In the villages of Punjab, an additional common plate is usually placed on the table for any bones left from the consumption of bone meat.
 Placing leftovers on the floor or on the table floor is considered bad etiquette.